- Best available of the regular hotel accommodation in Paro and Thimphu.

 Accommodations and meals in the towns

 For the most part, we will stay in moderate to best-available accommodations, which are usually small hotels with 15 to 20 rooms of varying designs, rarely with gift shops.
 Outside Thimphu and Paro, “best available" might be very basic, sometimes without hot water (or any water, for that matter).
 These adjustments are, we think, part of learning about a new country.
-During festival period, high demand for accommodations sometimes means we have to use alternative hotels; your cooperation and understanding in this matter is very much appreciated.
+During the festival period, high demand for accommodations sometimes means we have to use alternative hotels; your cooperation and understanding in this matter is very much appreciated.

 Paro and Thimphu have a couple of international chain resorts with remarkably high prices.
 Our trips do not feature them, but we can book them for additional charges.

 Bhutan trips feature three meals each day, mostly at our hotel, usually served in a buffet that includes rice, vegetables, and noodles.
-Our guide can arrange some dinners at local restaurants, but remember that traditional Bhutanese food always features chilies, and the most popular dish, ema dates, is made with large, hot, green chilies in a cheese sauce.
+Our guide can arrange some dinners at local restaurants, but remember that traditional Bhutanese food always features chilies, and the most popular dish, ema datshi, is made with large, hot, green chilies in a cheese sauce.

 Note on Itinerary

 Although we will do our very best to adhere to the itinerary schedule as listed; it is subject to change for numerous reasons beyond our control.

 We request an initial deposit of $ 300 along with a completed booking form and passport scan.
 The second payment will be for the internal airfare when it's due.

 The balance payment is due 90 days before departure.
 Payment by credit card attracts additional 3.5% fee.

 - Ninety days before departure: US$ 150 (Administrative Fee).

 - 60-89 day's before departure: US$ 250 or 25% of the land cost whichever is higher.